diamond-org/agile-diamond/Readme.md

 # project-management skeleton

+The **project-management** skeleton contains everything needed to start and control an Agile software project.

-## first clone the skeleton
+## Clone the skeleton

     git clone git@oxford.saperea.com:skel/project-management.git ~/scratch/project-management

-## then use it to scaffold in the current directory
+## Scaffold the skeleton in the current directory

     workon mrbob
     mrbob -w ~/scratch/project-management/skel
+    deactivate mrbob

+## Open the agile checklist

+The steps required to complete the project are delineated in the Checklist.
+Open up that file and take it from there.

+    open assets/agile/Checklist.oo3

+## Render the documentation and view in a browser

+This project's documentation are designed to be rendered as a website.

+    make
+    open output/index.html